First issue coming Autumn 2026!

 Announced April 2024

 This spring, I was delighted to receive the news that I have been awarded a 2024 ACLS Fellowship!
 I will use the Fellowship's twelve months of support to further develop my Kwéyòl Donmnik research program.
-Please follow the hyperlink to learn more about my progject, "A (Meta)Linguistic Investigation of Pragmatic Markers in Kwéyòl Donmnik".
+Please follow the hyperlink to learn more about my project, "A (Meta)Linguistic Investigation of Pragmatic Markers in Kwéyòl Donmnik".

 Athens, GA, April 2024